Skip to Content

 There are many ways you can save money on your energy bill straight away.
 Thinking about energy conservation with these tips below can really help you see a difference in your bill.

 Start by switching your supplier to reduce your energy bills.
-It’s easy using a switching service like Ooki.
 If you’d prefer to do it yourself then start by using a price compassion site or by ringing around to find the best deal for you.

 Moving to a monthly direct debit could save you over £80 a year.
 Being able to take the money straight away means that the energy supplier doesn’t have to risk chasing you for late payment.
 (Always check your bill and query straight away if something is wrong.)